gillesdegottex/percivaltts/README.md

     The same file that you find in Merlin, which contains the basenames of each file in `binary_label_601` and `wav`.

-Put this somehwere in the same directory and point the `cp` variable in the `run.py` file to this directory.
+Put this somehwere in a common directory and point the `cp` variable in the `run.py` file to this directory.

 Finally, make an experiment directory somewhere (preferably outside of the source code directory):
 ```